top of page

 Sometimes bike rentals from sponsors are even free of charge if you arrive early enough.
 The Mérida City Council is also offering a free bike-sharing program through August.
 To do this, you need to scan the QR code at the bike stations or through the app "En Bici - Muévete por Mérida".

 Find more information at the City Administration of Mérida.
 The app is available for Android (En Bici in the Google Play Store) as well as for Apple (En Bici in the Apple Store).
-You can also have a look at the photo blog Biciruta Mérida to get some impressions of the event.
+You can also have a look at our photo blog Biciruta Mérida to get some impressions of the event.

 Mérida en Domingo

 Besides the craft stands, there are also many food booths.
-At 1:00 pm there is also a dance performance at Plaza Grande, the Vaquería Traditional Dance.
+At 1:00 pm there is a dance performance at Plaza Grande, the Vaquería Traditional Dance.
 As night approaches, more and more bands begin to play and people start to dance.

-Mayan World Museum
+Guided Tours at Mayan World Museum

 The Gran Museo del Mundo Maya offers regular guided tours and workshops.
 There are tours that take place every Saturday and every Sunday at 11:00 am (in English) and 12:00 pm (in Spanish).
-For children, there are free activities in the reading room every Saturday at 10:00 am.
-Every Saturday and Sunday at 11 am, children can participate in educational workshops in the museum.

 Mérida Bike Ride (La Biciruta)